 What is the admission price?

-$20 for adults (14-64), $15 for seniors (65+) and students with student ID, $10 for children 3-13 and free for children ages 2 and younger.
-Prices are subject to change, please confirm with attraction.
+$22 for adults (14-64), $17 for seniors (65+), $16 for students with student ID, $11 for children 3-13 and free for children ages 2 and younger.
+Members receive free admission with their ID.
+Prices are subject to change, please confirm with the attraction.

 Are there any discounts available?

 Through the Museums for All program, EBT/WIC cardholders qualify for a reduced admission rate of $2 per person for up to four people.
+Active military and disabled veterans enjoy a $3 discount on admission tickets.

 Can I purchase or reserve tickets online?